- General Best Practices

 For example, simply targeting women ages 26-35 within a 30-mile radius of your zip code isn't going to yield the same results as re-targeting individuals who have visited a specific page or pages of your website.

 And Facebook gives users the option to say it isn't relevant:

 Segmenting content by the "where" in addition to the "who" allows to create ad copy and a CTA that is most compelling to that particular group of people at a certain stage.
-For example, prospective students who have never heard of you need a completely different message than a prospective student who has already visited your website.

 So how do you create these targeted lists?
 Facebook offers endless ways to craft audiences, but these are our three top ways:

 - Retargeting pixel: Facebook's retargeting pixel is a snippet of code you can install in the tag of your website.
 The tag tracks website visits, and then retargets website visitors on Facebook (and/or Instagram) with an ad relevant to their website visit.
 Your remarketing audience created by the Facebook pixel includes all traffic to your site, not just those coming from Facebook or social media.

 - Uploaded List: An uploaded list has its pros and cons.
 On the plus side, if you're uploading a list, chances are these individuals have interacted with your school at least once, meaning they may be more likely to engage with your ad.
 On the downside, when you upload a list, it only allows you to target individuals whose email in your list matches their Facebook account, which usually results in about a 50% loss of contacts.